Fitness Nutritionist Smitha Shetty Lists Down Vedic Superfoods From Her Kitchen

 What should one pay attention to when reading the labels of food products?

-So you know whatever is packed and processed, you should not touch it.
+Whatever is packed and processed, avoid it.
 See, when I say label reading, I mean understanding what ingredients go into it and when you do, you’ll realize that there is not much to eat from the supermarket shelves.
 Because everything is filled with fillers, artificial essence to enhance the taste.

 When you go shopping, you have to pick something close to nature and less processed.